kartik31193/CoffeeMachine/README.md

 - is_resource_sufficient(drink)
 - Parameter drink: (MenuItem) The MenuItem object to make.

-Returns True when the drink order can be made, False if ingredients are insufficient. e.g.
+- Returns True when the drink order can be made, False if ingredients are insufficient.e.g.True
-True

 - make_coffee(order)
 - Parameter order: (MenuItem) The MenuItem object to make.

-Deducts the required ingredients from the resources.
+- Deducts the required ingredients from the resources.